Gym Dandies: Parades

 The group generally only does performances around New England, especially in the states of Maine and New Hampshire, however they have also been to the National Independence Day Parade three times (2000, 2004, 2006 and 2011), the Montreal Bicycle Festival (2002), the Macy's Thanksgiving Day Parade (2005), the National Cherry Blossom Festival Parade (2008,2012).
 Most recently the group was invited to participate in the 2013 Presidential Inaugural Day Parade in Washington D.C.
 (2013).
 The Gym Dandies were also an annual participant in the Maine State Parade until it was cancelled.
 The children's circus has also been featured twice on the PBS show, Zoom.

 Community performances

-TheGym Dandies visit other schools around New England to give lessons and community performances.
+The Gym Dandies visit other schools around New England to give lessons and community performances.
 In addition to this, there is an annual performance for the town of Scarborough.

 Equipment

 A list of the circus arts equipment that the group uses in its performances: